 Venetian Hotel and Casino Review

-Las Vegas Venetian Hotel is a is a luxury hotel plus casino resort located in Paradise, Nevada, on the Las Vegas Strip, specifically on the old Sands Hotel site.
+The Venetian Las Vegas Hotel is a luxury hotel plus casino resort located in Paradise, Nevada, on the Las Vegas Strip, specifically on the old Sands Hotel site.
 It is surrounded by neighboring nightlife and casinos, making it feel like epicenter.

 Designed by KlingStubbins, this hotel tower has 36 stories, and it rises 145 meters.
 Las Vegas Sands owns and operates the Venetian.
 Also, the Venetian serves as the corporate headquarters seat for its parent company.
 The Grand Canal Shoppe connects the Venetian and The Palazzo, its sister property, and guests can walk to most places.
 They can also choose to take any of the handy buses outside.